vstflugel/indian-railway-dataset/README.md

 - **Mapping and Visualization**: Visualize Indian railway stations and their connections in geographical mapping software.

 ---
+## How to Contribute

+If you’d like to contribute to this dataset, here’s how you can help:

+- **Data Updates**: If you find any missing or incorrect data, feel free to fork the repository and submit a pull request with the necessary corrections or updates.
+- **Improvements**: You can enhance the dataset by adding new columns (such as geographical coordinates) or improving the data format.
+- **Documentation**: Help improve the documentation or contribute ideas on how the dataset can be made more useful.

+---

+## Steps to Contribute:

+1. **Fork the repository**.
+2. **Make your changes or improvements** in a new branch.
+3. **Submit a pull request** with a clear description of the changes.

 ## Example of how to load the dataset: